php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-str-contains"></a>
 #### `Str::contains()` {.collection-method}

-The `Str::contains` method determines if the given string contains the given value.
-This method is case sensitive:
+The `Str::contains` method determines if the given string contains the given value (case sensitive):

     use Illuminate\Support\Str;